 The State of Alaska is covered under Section 203 of the Voting Rights Act for Alaska Native languages.
 In addition, communities along the Aleutian chain are covered for Filipino (Tagalog) and Spanish.

-Alaska's language assistance plan provides translated election materials for languages that are historically written and oral language assistance for languages, such as Alaska Native languages, that are historically unwritten.
+Alaska's language assistance plan provides translated election materials for languages that are historically written and oral language assistance for languages, such as Alaska Native languages, which are historically unwritten.

-In addition to on-call translators available on Election Day, the Division of Elections provides oral language assistance through the use of bilingual registrars, outreach workers, bilingual poll workers, and translators in communities where there is a need.
+In addition to on-call interpreters available on Election Day, the Division of Elections provides oral language assistance through the use of bilingual registrars, outreach workers, bilingual poll workers, and translators in communities where there is a need.
 The Division of Elections also produces audio translations of election information and translated radio and TV announcements.